Skiing down towards the Rectory Couloir off Solitaire Glacier

-We provide a free shuttle service between the airport and hotel before the trip (Thursday evening and Friday morning) as well as after the trip (Friday afternoon/evening and Saturday morning).
+We provide a free shuttle service between the airport and hotel before the trip (Thursday evening and Friday morning) as well as after the trip (Friday afternoon).
 Please let us know if you would like to take advantage of this service well in advance.

 Pre-post trip accommodation